WeibinKOU/CRCHFL/README.md

 There are two files which can be used to do this task, named train.py and fed\_train.py respectively.
 File train.py is mainly used to train a model that the training dataset is located at a single location, while the fed\_train.py is used to train the model with distributed dataset.

-Here I mainly introduce how to use fed\_train.py with different cases:
+Here I mainly introduce how to use fed\_train.py with different cases by offering some examples:

 1. No FL:
 ---